BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Curious as to where baby is at 20 weeks in your stomach?
 Your body is making room for the uterus to expand up towards your belly button, giving baby room to wiggle around.
 They still have plenty of time to get into the head-down birth position, which doesn’t occur until the third trimester.

 At 20 weeks pregnant, weight gain is happening slowly yet surely.
 You may have gained around 10 pounds by now.
-Remember: You’re aiming to gain about 1 to 2 pounds per week.
+Remember: You’re aiming to gain about half a pound to 1 pound per week.

 Recommended pregnancy weight gain for moms of normal BMI is about 25 to 35 pounds.
-If you began pregnancy with a high BMI, your OB will likely advise that you gain a total of 15 to 25 pounds.
+If you began pregnancy with a high BMI, your OB will likely advise that you gain somewhere between 11 and 25 pounds.
 If you were at a low BMI, 28 to 40 pounds will likely be the recommendation.

-If you’re 20 weeks pregnant with twins or other multiples, don’t expect your doctor to measure your fundal height.
-That’s because it’s harder to say what’s average for moms-to-be carrying multiples.
+If you’re 20 weeks pregnant with twins or other multiples, don’t stress too much over your fundal height measurements—it’s harder to say what’s average for moms-to-be carrying multiples.
 Instead, your OB will likely put more emphasis on your weight gain.
 Now that you’re 20 weeks pregnant with twins, you should aim to put on slightly more weight each week.
 In the first half of a twin pregnancy, the recommendation is about 1 pound per week, and in the second half, it’s about 1 to 2 pounds.
 That’s because healthy weight gain is gradual.
-Most OBs advise that twin moms-to-be of normal BMI gain about 35 to 45 pounds total during pregnancy.
+Most OBs advise that twin moms-to-be of normal BMI gain about 37 to 54 pounds total during pregnancy.

 Finally!
 Your lower abdomen is starting to look more like a true baby bump—not just bloating and gas.
 Fetal movement may still be subtle but is increasing in strength.
 Most women are feeling rejuvenated.
 Enjoy this sweet-spot time and be proud of surviving–gracefully (or not)–the first half of pregnancy.